 Airport operators have faced complex operating conditions in recent years.
 Rising levels of airline passenger traffic before the COVID-19 pandemic enabled airports to earn significant revenue through passenger charges and services provided directly to airlines.
 At the same time, improving economic conditions increased corporate profit and fueled global manufacturing activity, causing airlines to operate more flights to transport greater quantities of cargo.
 The COVID-19 pandemic completely disrupted the industry in 2020, causing revenue losses of more than 40.0% in that year alone.
 Global airport operation revenue has increased at a CAGR of 1.5% to $254.7 billion through the end of...
 Learn More

-Over the five years to 2021, the Global Hotels and Resorts industry is anticipated to experience declining revenue.
-Initially, strong growth between 2016 and 2019 occurred as both consumers and businesses became more confident about their finances and spent more liberally on luxuries, including travel.
-This culminated in a substantial increase in both travel rates and hotel room and occupancy rates, two indicators of a hotel's performance.
-Global tourist arrivals were also steadily increasing between 2016 and 2019 until a drastic drop in 2020 due to the global spread of COVID-19 (coronavirus); in 2020 alone, industry revenue declined 39.0% due...
+Over the five years to 2023, the Global Hotels and Resorts industry has expanded.
+Initially, strong growth before the pandemic occurred as consumers and businesses became more confident about their finances and spent more liberally on luxuries, including travel.
+This factor resulted in a substantial increase in hotel rooms and occupancy rates, two indicators of a hotel's performance.
+Global tourist arrivals were also steadily increasing until a drastic drop in 2020 due to the worldwide spread of COVID-19.
+In 2020 alone, industry revenue declined 40.1% due to the pandemic effect.
+The pandemic has enormously influenced all tourism-related industries, as many...
 Learn More

 2023-2024 Revenue Growth: 11.8%